 5.6 For bookings made at the Box Office in person Neath Port Talbot Theatres accepts Cash, Cheque, Visa Debit, Visa Credit, Mastercard and Credit Vouchers.

 5.7 How are ticket prices determined?
 Our ticket prices are set at the programming stage and are kept in line with our pricing policy set by the Artistic Manager, but in some cases we sell tickets on behalf of our clients including concert/show/ event organisers, artists and venues.
 Our clients decide the face value price of the tickets and when a ticket is sold we pay our clients the money collected from the sale of that ticket.

 5.8 All prices set are inclusive of any applicable taxes but exclusive of any administration/ booking fee or delivery fee.

 5.9 Here is the breakdown of a ticket purchase:

 The ticket face value price is set by the Artistic Manager or by the client.

 - Ticket Levy

 6.1 This fee contributes to our ticket retail, distribution and technology costs.
 The amount of these fees helps us cover the costs of printing the tickets and technology costs.
 Alongside other revenues, it helps us to stay an effective business, which in turn, allows us to reinvest in our technology and the services we provide.
-Our booking fee is currently 7.5% booking fee per ticket.
-For example that’s a booking fee of 38p on a £5 ticket, £1.50 on a £20 ticket, and £2.25 on a £30 ticket.
-Our ticket levy will be going up to 10% from Jan 1st 2018 all bookings before this date remain at 7.5%
+Our booking fee is currently 10% booking fee per ticket as of January 1st 2018.

 This is to ensure we continue to provide quality experiences for our customers and remain sustainable into the future.